pulumi/docs/content/blog/learn-pulumi-inputs-outputs/index.md

 In addition to `apply`,  Pulumi offers other convenient helper methods for managing outputs.

 If you want to call a method on a string, a number, or the underlying value, Pulumi offers a convenient way of accessing the members directly, even though it's an output.
-For example, we ca call the function to uppercase a string.
+For example, we can call the function to uppercase a string.

 ```typescript
 export const upperHostname = listener.endpoint.hostname.toString().toUpperCase();